elementary-Inc/blog/_posts/2012-12-19-what-still-up-with-window-controls.md

 ---
-title: What's (Still) Up with Window Controls?
+title: What's (Still) Up With Window Controls?
 author: danrabbit
+tags:
+  - design
 ---

 In my original post, [“What’s Up With Window Controls?”](/whats-up-with-window-controls), I outlined some of the things we were thinking about window controls in elementary and the beginning of an experiment.
 As of now, we’ve been running that experiment for about a full year.
 So let’s talk about it.